Prag8855/aab/content/guides/blue-card.md

 ### 1. Get an appointment at the German embassy or consulate

-Get an appointment at your local German embassy or consulate.
-It can be hard to find an appointment.
+Get an appointment at the German embassy or consulate in your country.
+Finding an appointment can be hard.
 Your appointment might be in a few months.

 **[Find your German embassy or consulate ➞](https://www.auswaertiges-amt.de/en/aussenpolitik/laenderinformationen)**